tatianegercina/FinTech/01-Lesson-Plans/04-Pandas/1/LessonPlan.md

 * The data shows that trading AMD in the short-term is potentially more profitable as the average daily return of a `1 Year` time frame is the highest at `0.004538` or `4.53%`.

+Take a minute to get the students to reflect on what they've just learned and the value behind it.
+Ask the following question:

+* What other areas or accounts can daily returns be used to determine return on investment?

+> "Savings accounts and 401ks are examples of accounts that generate daily ROI."

 Ask for any remaining questions before moving on.

 - - -